 Individual EU countries also have their own rules on which vaccines they accept, with concern that some nations may not allow travellers entry who have had a batch of AstraZeneca vaccines manufactured in India, which the EU refers to as Covishield.

 Below, we outline which countries will let you in using the NHS app, how to download the app, and what to do if you don’t own a smartphone.

 How do I get the NHS app and how will it help me travel?

 If a country says you can gain entry based solely on being fully vaccinated (rather than tested), the NHS app can be used to generate a QR code proving you’ve had two doses.

-The app – which is separate to the NHS Covid test and trace app – can be downloaded on iOS and Android mobiles.
-You must be registered with a GP service in England to be able to use it fully and be aged 13 or over.
+The app – that is called NHS – can be downloaded on iOS and Android mobiles.
+You must be registered with a GP service in England to be able to use it and be aged 13 or over.

-When it’s downloaded, you’ll need to set up a log in.
-To do this, you’ll need an email address, phone number, date of birth, postcode and possibly your NHS number (though there are ways to prove who you are without having this NHS number handy).
+You can download the app by typing in ‘NHS’ into the search bar of your iOS ‘App store’ or Android ‘Play Store’ and clicking install.
+The correct app is just called NHS, it is not the NHS Covid-19 app, nor is it the Ask NHS app.
+When it’s downloaded, you’ll need to set up a log in – click the button ‘Continue with NHS login’ to do this and instructions will guide you through the process.
+You’ll need an email address, phone number, date of birth, postcode and your NHS number to hand (though there are ways to prove who you are without having this NHS number).